blackchip-org/scan/README.md

 behavior.
 * `scan.SpaceRule`: For discarding whitespace but can be configured to emit tokens if needed.
-* `scan.WordRule`: Tokens that match against a single character class.

 Some rules have predefined configurations as well.
 For example `scan.Hex0x` that uses a `scan.NumRule` configured for hexadecimal digits that are